osman705/Advent-of-Code-2025/README.md

 ## Structure

-- 📅 **One directory per day:** Each folder contains my solutions for that day's puzzle.
 - 📝 **Write-ups:** Some days may include notes or alternative approaches for optimisation.
-- 🛠️ **Languages:** Solutions may vary by language (often Python, JavaScript, or others).
+- 🛠️ **Language:** Solutions for this year will be written in Python.
 - 🧪 **Tests:** Some days include unit tests/examples.